-D'Arbonne Woods Charter School considers fighting an extremely serious offense that will result in a minimum 1-day suspension.
+D'Arbonne Woods Charter School considers fighting an extremely serious offense that may result in a minimum 3-day suspension for high school students.
+Lower grades are up to the discretion of the teacher and administration.

 - Only if a student is unprovoked and did not participate in the argument leading up to the fight will they avoid suspension. - "Stand Your Ground" is only acceptable after every effort is used to diffuse an altercation.

-If there is an opportunity to tell an adult/staff member/administration about the events leading to a fight, the student bears responsibility for that choice. - All students participating in gang-related fights, planned fights, or extremely violent fights will be recommended for expulsion for the current semester or the entire school year. - Students, both male and female in grades 9-12 will be remanded into the custody of law enforcement for fighting on school grounds including athletic facilities, locker rooms, parking lots, etc., before, during, or after school hours. - DWCS will also discipline students for actions regardless of law enforcement penalties and charges. - There is ZERO TOLERANCE FOR FIGHTING.
-Incidences deemed necessary will be brought to the Discipline Committee (board members, teachers, and staff) by the administration of DWCS for further review.
+If there is an opportunity to tell an adult/staff member/administration about the events

+- leading to a fight, the student bears responsibility for that choice. - All students participating in gang-related fights, planned fights, or extremely violent fights will be recommended for expulsion for the current semester or the entire school year. - Students, both male and female in grades 9-12 will be remanded into the custody of law enforcement for fighting on school grounds including athletic facilities, locker rooms, parking lots, etc., before, during, or after school hours. - DWCS will also discipline students for actions regardless of law enforcement penalties and charges. - Aiding and/or Inciting a fight/altercation will result in the student(s) receiving the same disciplinary action. - Incidences deemed necessary will be brought to the Discipline Committee (board members, teachers, and staff) by the administration of DWCS for further review.
 Decisions are at the discretion of the committee and/or executive director.